-Statement Used by Purpose CHPID IOCP Define channel paths.
+Figure 1-3.
+Input Statement Summary Statement Used by Purpose CHPID IOCP Define channel paths.
 CNTLUNIT IOCP Define control units EDT MVS configuration program Define an eligible device table, assign it an identifier, and define changes to the device preference table.
-ID IOCP MVS configuration program Define data that is to appear in the headings of IOCP reports and in the headings of MVS configuration program reports.
-IOCONFIG MVS configuration program Assign an identifier to an I/O configuration.
+ID IOCP Define data that is to appear in the headings of IOCP reports MVS configuration program and in the headings of MVS configuration program repo IOCONFIG MVS configuration program Assign an identifier to an I/O configuration.
 IODEVICE IOCP Define an I/O device.
 MVS configuration program NIPCON MVS configuration program Identify devices that NIP will be allowed to use as consoles.
 UNITNAME MVS configuration program Define and name an esoteric device group and indicate whether it is eligible for virtual input/output (VIO).
 Identify generic device types that you want to make eligible for virtual I/O (VIO).